Matthew-Burfield/matthewburfield.com/content/blog/deploying-gatsby-to-github/index.md

 branch.
 All of your development and writing blog posts etc will be done on this branch.

-The `master` branch will contain all the built app, but you don't need to change to the `master` branch, because the deploy script will deploy to the `master` branch for us.
+The `master` branch will contain the built version app, but you don't need to switch to the `master` branch, because the deploy script will deploy to the `master` branch for us.
 You can do this using npm or yarn:

 Using npm: